Hultner/Python-Data-Classes-Talk/README.md

 </p>

 # ♜ Python Data Classes
-*Data Classes, in Python 3.6 and beyond…*
+*Data Classes, in Python 3.6 and beyond.*

 ## PyCon Sweden, December 12, 2018 (Stockholm)
 **Data Classes, in Python 3.6 and beyond**